annashipman/annashipman.github.io/_posts/2021-09-15-threat-modelling-cards.md

 Threat modelling is a way to identify the potential security flaws in your system, and prioritise mitigations.
 On Monday I attended a session comparing some card games you can use to help you, at [SPA conference](https://www.spaconference.org/).
 This is a brief write-up.

-## The purpose of thread modelling cards is to provoke discussion
+## The purpose of threat modelling cards is to provoke discussion

 There are various ways to do threat modelling, for example the [National Cyber Security Centre (NCSC) recommends attack trees](https://www.ncsc.gov.uk/collection/cyber-security-design-principles/establish-the-context-before-designing-a-system).